daviscale/customer-management-poc/README.md

 ## Background

 This repository provides two proof of concept applications that sort customer data.
-One is a command line application that reads a delimited file and outputs sorted delimited data.
+One is a command line application that reads delimited files and outputs sorted delimited data.
 The other application is a RESTful server.
 Data can be uploaded to the server with a POST endpoint.
 Sorted data can be returned with three different GET endpoints.
 Both applications provide three sorting options:

 - sorted by favorite color then by last name ascending
 - sorted by birth date, ascending